JMS55/jms55.github.io/content/posts/2024_06_09_virtual_geometry_bevy_0_14/index.md

 }
 ```

-Knowing if the cluster has imperceptible error is not sufficent by itself.
+Knowing if the cluster has imperceptible error is not sufficient by itself.
 Say you have 4 sets of meshlets - the original one (group 0), and 3 progressively simplified versions (groups 1-3).
 If group 2 has imperceptible error for the current view, then so would groups 1 and 0.
 In fact, group 0 will _always_ have imperceptible error, given that it _is_ the base mesh.

 Given multiple sets of imperceptibly different meshlets, the best set to select is the one made of the fewest triangles (most simplified), which is the highest LOD.